W Sitting: Why Do Therapists Care ?

 - Delayed Hand Dominance – W sitting limits trunk rotation and inhibits midline crossing.
 Children who W sit will use their right hand to grab objects on their right and their left hand to grab objects on their left.

 - Poor Protective & Equilibrium Reactions – Kids who W sit do not lose their balance in this position.
-They do not have to learn how to right their trunk when leaning forward, backward, or to the side, or how to catch themselves when they move too far outside of their base of support and fall.
+They do not have to learn how to right their trunk when leaning forward, backward, or to the side.
+Consequently, they don’t learn to stop from falling when they move too far outside of their base of support.

 - Decreased Body Awareness – Kids who W sit have less awareness of where their body is at in space.